A Tactile Feedback Approach to Path Recovery after High-Speed Impacts for Collision-Resilient Drones: Related Work

 \section{Related Work}

 Drones typically rely on visual and range sensing to detect and avoid obstacles, preventing collisions.
 However, few approaches instead embrace collisions by designing mechanically resilient systems, incorporating collision handling mechanisms in control algorithms, or combining both.
-Briod et al.\cite{briod2014} introduced a collision-resilient drone with a protective shell that decouples rotational dynamics from external impacts.
-Wang et al.\cite{wang2020fly-crash-recover, wang2024air} also use an exterior shell to protect onboard electronics while integrating collision data into the mapping pipeline.
-Other methods employ compliant interaction tools to enable safe contact and extract collision properties such as contact forces, normals, and obstacle locations through deformation~\cite{hamaza20192d, zhichao2021, liu2023contact, nguyen2023, schuster2024}.
+Briod et al. \cite{briod2014} introduced a collision-resilient drone with a protective shell that decouples rotational dynamics from external impacts. \mbox{Wang et al. \cite{wang2020fly-crash-recover, wang2024air}} also use an exterior shell to protect onboard electronics while integrating collision data into the mapping pipeline. {Mintchev et al. \cite{mintchev2017} employ a soft exoskeleton to enable safe collisions and protect sensitive components.} Other methods employ compliant interaction tools to enable safe contact and extract collision properties such as contact forces, normals, and obstacle locations through deformation~\cite{hamaza20192d, liu2021, liu2023contact, nguyen2023, schuster2024, bakir2023}.

-Zha et al.\cite{zha2021} embed impact protection into the drone’s frame using an icosahedral tensegrity structure capable of withstanding high-force impacts—the same frame used in this work.
-Other approaches integrate compliance directly into the structure, reducing additional weight while maintaining collision resilience\cite{de2021resilient, de2024design, patnaik2021}.
+Zha et al. \cite{zha2021} embed impact protection into the drone’s frame using an icosahedral tensegrity structure capable of withstanding high-force impacts—the same frame used in this work.
+Other approaches integrate compliance directly into the structure, reducing additional weight while maintaining collision resilience \cite{de2021resilient, de2024design, patnaik2021}.

 Going from mechanical design to algorithmic works, several studies explicitly consider collisions to enhance drone control and recovery.
-Battison et al.\cite{Battison2019} analyze attitude observers that minimize estimation errors through impacts, improving recovery.
-Lew et al.\cite{lew2022} leverage low-velocity collisions to refine state estimation, enabling velocity-based exploration in cluttered environments.
+Battison et al. \cite{Battison2019} analyze attitude observers that minimize estimation errors through impacts, improving recovery. \mbox{Lew et al. \cite{lew2022}} leverage low-velocity collisions to refine state estimation, enabling velocity-based exploration in cluttered environments.
 Zha et al.~\cite{zha2024} extend their prior work by allowing a drone to reorient its propellers and resume operation after a crash.

 While these studies establish a foundation for collision-resilient drones, the majority focus on impact survival rather than autonomous path recovery from high-speed collisions.
 Furthermore, methods that adjust flight paths rely on computationally expensive mapping pipelines.
 This paper addresses both challenges, proposing a high-speed collision recovery strategy that enables drones to withstand impacts and adapt their trajectory with minimal computational cost, preventing repeated collisions.